marchandd/docker_index/README.md

 ### Mono Environment

+Since [Microsoft announced 11.12.2014](http://news.microsoft.com/2014/11/12/microsoft-takes-net-open-source-and-cross-platform-adds-new-development-capabilities-with-visual-studio-2015-net-2015-and-visual-studio-online/ "Microsoft announce"), .NET and Visual Studio Community are committed to supporting free and cross-platform, Mono won to be discovered in a Linux environment.

 Last version of Mono environment ready to be exploited for Mono app.

 :checkered_flag: [Mono Docker official (SSH root)](https://github.com/marchandd/term_ssh_root_mono/ "SSH") A Docker official version but not mono-complete.